TeamRizu/outfox-wiki/content/user-guide/meta/faq.md

 ### For Toasties

-Open `Toasties`, drop the game Toastie folter there.
+Open `Toasties`, drop the game Toasty folder there.
 (The game can come with 2 toasties in the installer options)

 ## Q: I have an ancient Intel Card and the game does nothing but crash!